 Have you got the “write” stuff?
 The Epica Book is a way of finding out.
 Our jury of writers on marketing, communications and creativity effectively chose all the work featured in its pages.
 In a digital world, the book is a lasting analogue record of the world’s best commercial artistry.

-Published by Bloomsbury – the London publisher that discovered Harry Potter – this slice of creative magic has become almost as hotly anticipated as the winners’ list itself.
+Published by Bloomsbury – the London publisher that discovered Harry Potter – this annual dose of inspiration has become almost as hotly anticipated as the winners’ list itself.
 That’s because the book is more than a compendium of winning work and high-scoring entries.
 It also offers exclusive interviews and insights into the evolution of our industry.
 In this year’s issue, highlights include:

 We’re delighted to present you with our Epica Tributes.
 These e-books are our way to pay tribute to some of the brands and agencies that have been the most successful at Epica.
 Each of them contains all of the brand's or agency network's best Epica entries over the past few years.
 We hope you enjoy them.